dzangfan/evason/README.md

 ### T: `if`, `else if` and `else`

-To express mutiple condition, you can just pass a condition selection as the second argument of a condition selection.
+To express mutiple conditions, you can just pass a condition selection as the second argument of a condition selection.
 Recall that boolean value itself can be used as a operator:

 ```scheme
 { Joe: { name: "Joe", age: 1000 }